the Baltic consonants š, ž, č are written out as sh, zh, ch.

 naskilis wheelrim-metalband

-naunagimt to be newborn (Inf)
+naunagimt to be born anew (Inf)

 naunametan new-year